The conjugacy action of $S_n$ and modules induced from centralisers: Conjugation in the symmetric group

 We claim that the rest of the proof of Theorem 4.17 applies almost verbatim, with all $H$'s replaced by $E$'s.
 Our first observation is that $H_\mu[F]=E_\mu[F]$ when $\mu$ has distinct parts.
 Consequently, it is the two subcases of {\bf Case 4} that require additional scrutiny.
 In both these cases, the analysis involves partitions in which the part equal to 1 occurs with multiplicity 2.
 For {\bf Case 4-1}, the claim that needs to be verified is that $s_{\mu'}=s_{(q-1,1)}$ appears in $E_{q-2,1^2}[F],$ which is now equal to $f_{q-2} e_2[h_1]= f_{q-2} e_2.$ But this is clear since $f_{q-2}$ contains $h_{q-2}.$ When $m$ is odd, we need to check that $s_{(2,1^{m-2})}$ appears in $E_{(m-2,1^2)}[F]=f_{m-2} e_2,$ but this has already been verified in (4(a)) above.
 Similarly, in {\bf Case 4-2}, we need to verify the claim that $s_{\mu'}=s_{(2, 1^{q-2})}$ appears in $E_{(q-2, 1^2)}[F]=f_{q-2} e_2.$ Once again, since $q$ is odd, this has already been established in (4(a)) above.

 The remaining parts of the proof of Theorem 4.17 pose no difficulty in the passage from $H[F]$ to $E[F],$ and our proof is complete. \end{proof}

-\begin{remark} By a similar combination of number-theoretic and combinatorial arguments, and careful analysis of Ferrers diagrams, we can show that there is a single conjugacy class with the property that the conjugacy action of $S_n$ on this class contains every $S_n$-irreducible.
+\begin{remark} By similar arguments and careful analysis of products of Schur functions, we can show that there is a single conjugacy class with the property that the conjugacy action of $S_n$ on this class contains every $S_n$-irreducible.
 This is also true for the twisted conjugacy action.
 The proof will appear elsewhere. \end{remark}

 From the Frobenius characteristic one can extract, by routine plethystic computations as in \cite{Su1}, more precise information about the multiplicities of other irreducibles in $\psi(S_n).$ We state without proof: \begin{prop} The multiplicity in $\psi(S_n) $ \begin{enumerate} \item of the trivial representation is $p(n),$ the number of partitions of $n;$ \item of the sign representation is $|Par^{\neq}_n\cap Par^{odd}_n|,$ the number of partitions of $n$ all of whose parts are distinct and odd. \item of the irreducible indexed by $(n-1,1)$ is $\sum_{\lambda\vdash n} (|\{i: m_i(\lambda)\geq 1\}|-1).$ \item of the irreducible indexed by $(2,1^{n-2})$ is